SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 }
   };
 ```
 We start by calling the `kit.getTotalBalance(address)` method, passing in the user's address.
 This method returns the user's balance in the form of an object that contains the amounts of CELO and cUSD tokens.
-The returned balance is then stored in the `balance` variable.
+The returned balance is then stored in the `totalBalance` variable.

-The next step is to extract the CELO and cUSD balance from the "balance" object by using the `.CELO` and `.cUSD` properties respectively.
+The next step is to extract the CELO and cUSD balance from the "totalBalance" object by using the `.CELO` and `.cUSD` properties respectively.
 Then it's shifted the value by -ERC20_DECIMALS which is a way to represent the balance in terms of smaller units in our case 18 decimal places, and then it's converting the value to fixed 2 decimal points.
 These values are stored in the `celoBalance` and `USDBalance` variables.

-Up next, create a function called `getListesSeeds` that retrieves the seeds information from the smart contract and stores it in the global array called listedSeeds we create above.
+Up next, create a function called `getListesSeeds` that retrieves the seeds information stored on the blockchain and stores it in the global array called `listedSeeds` we create above.

 ```js
  // an async function used to get the listed seeds.